CiscoDevNet/SIMS/README.md

 AUTH0_CONSUMER_SECRET=yBMRzGHpm_1TBFGP-V-cyV_-1mOeItMt8NuFRI1K2ueGGwEoTOVU9Q8AGUVJCgoo
 AUTH0_DOMAIN=dev-nxy2jal1.auth0.com
 ```

 _`.env` file is listed as `.gitignore` file to avoid commiting of sensitive data to source control_

 ## Usage
 ### Run the project
 #### Node.js
-There is two options to run the project:
-`npm start`
+From the project directory, Run:

-For a quick start
+* `npm start` _for a quick up'n'running_
-`npm run dev`
-To use nodemon and modify the code in realtime
+* `npm run dev` _to use nodemon and modify the code in realtime_

 #### Docker
 This project has both `Dockerfile` and `docker-compose.yml` files to allow plain docker and docker-swarm running env

-To use docker run
+From the project directory, Run:

-`docker build . && docker run`
+* `docker build . && docker run` to build docker image and run it
-To use it as a swarm service just run
+* `docker-compose up --build` to use it as a swarm service just run
-`docker-compose up --build`
 ### Use on ISE
 ### Test the flow
 ### Add custom fields